eurostat/PING/docs/dox/README.md

 #### Optional operations

-Doxygen style sheet - "Doxygen modern"
-Files can be found here: https://github.com/muhbaasu/doxygen-modern.
+We use the so-called _"Doxygen modern"_ style sheet.

-Config is changed as follows:
+The configuration is adapted as follows:
-* Add the content of the src folder to your doxygen working directory.
+* add the content of the src folder to your doxygen working directory,
-* Edit the following doxygen config file options:
+* edit the following doxygen config file options:

 	```
  	HTML_EXTRA_STYLESHEET  = style\doxygen-modern\doxygen-modern.css